 Our schools are vibrant melting pots of students from diverse backgrounds, each with unique stories and varied parental education levels.
 As educators, our aspiration is that the intellectual flame ignited within our students during school hours continues to glow long after the bell rings.
 However, the reality is that many students may not actively engage in reading or writing beyond the confines of required homework.
 Research consistently demonstrates that exposure to reading and writing at home, irrespective of parental education levels, significantly enhances children’s literacy and numeracy skills.

 Did you know that having as few as 20 books at home can significantly contribute to a student’s success and increase their likelihood of pursuing higher education?
 Regardless of social status, income, or parental education, providing access to books and reading materials in the home is essential for unlocking opportunities and fostering growth in children.

 Don’t let books languish in school storage rooms and classroom shelves, gathering dust!
 Instead, ensure that surplus books find their way into the hands of students, creating a personal home library.
 Assist students in selecting appropriate books from the school library and encourage them to share their love of reading with their families.

-2. Go beyond “read 30 minutes at home”
+2. Transcend the “read 30 minutes at home” routine

 3. Host a Family Literacy Night

-4. Share tips and reading strategies with parents
+4. Empower parents with tips and strategies

 Teia Hoover Baker is an educator, published author, and entrepreneur.
 She is an innovative, devoted educator whose career has been dedicated to coordinating programs that support struggling learners.
 Her passion is meeting students where they are and guiding them to excel.
 Her main focus is always what is best for children.
 Teia holds a Bachelor’s in Journalism and a Master’s of Education.
 In her spare time, she enjoys being Lovie to her growing grandchildren.